smcsar/smcsar-addons/README.md

    4. Click "Spreadsheets" and select the sheet you created earlier and click "Select"
    5. Click "Save"
    6. Select your "Saved Test" (radio button) and click "Test"
-   7. Go to "Add-ons" -> <Project Name> -> "Set D4H Token" (If this is the first time you're running the add-on, you will need to authorize the add-on.)
+   7. Go to "Add-ons" -> &lt;Project Name&gt; -> "Set D4H Token" (If this is the first time you're running the add-on, you will need to authorize the add-on.)
    8. In a new tab, go to https://smcsar.d4h.org and click on the setup gear at the top right corner
    9. Click "Generate API Access Key"
    10. Copy "Generated Token"